7 Affordable Online Nurse Practitioner MSN Programs [Updated 2025]

 Concentration: Adult-Gero Acute Care Nurse Practitioner - Online Learning - Visit Website

 Northern Kentucky University's online Master of Science in Nursing with a concentration in Adult-Gero Acute Care Nurse Practitioner is tailored for nurses aiming to specialize in acute care settings.
-This CCNE-accredited program, requiring no entrance exam, offers a flexible online format ideal for working professionals.
-Over 24 months, students engage in 47 credit hours of coursework, including clinical residencies, preparing them for certification exams.
-With a total tuition of $32,956, the program is affordable, especially considering its comprehensive curriculum and the university's military-friendly status.
-Admission requires a 3.0 GPA, an active RN license, and 1,000 clinical hours of nursing experience.
+This CCNE-accredited program, offered entirely online, requires 47 credit hours over 24 months, with a total tuition of $32,956.
+It includes clinical residencies to prepare students for certification exams.
+The program focuses on diagnosing and treating patients from adolescence through geriatric stages.
+Admission prerequisites include a 3.0 GPA, an active RN license, and 1,000 clinical hours.
+Its military-friendly status and affordable tuition make it an attractive option for advancing nursing careers.

 Master's - Master of Science in Nursing – Psych-Mental Health Nurse Practitioner